About choosing a restaurant in Chamonix

 - Casa Valerio – no children’s menu as such but you can’t go wrong with pizza and pasta and the bustling atmosphere means that you don’t have to worry about your children being a bit noisy!

 - Avenue Aiguille du Midi – if you head to the bridge that crosses over the river at the bottom end of town you will find a row of four restaurants along a raised deck on the Avenue Aiguille du Midi.
-They all serve a variety of omelettes, crêpes, salads, pastas and local dishes and are very informal and friendly.
+They all serve a variety of omelettes, crêpes, salads, pastas and local dishes and are well-priced, informal and friendly.
 They all offer a children’s menu.

 - La Carlina – the staff are very friendly and make a fuss over the children.
 As well as offering a children’s menu they are usually happy to prepare something special on request.
 If you sit outside you can keep an eye on the children while they play on the statue of Dr Michel-Gabriel Paccard (not an official climbing frame but all the other kids seem to do it...!)